CondeNast/xml-to-react/README.md

 ## Thanks

+* [jsonmltoreact](https://github.com/diffcunha/jsonmltoreact) for the motivation of this project, using JsonML.
 * [xmldom](https://github.com/jindw/xmldom) for providing a solid XML parser.
 * [Rollup](https://github.com/rollup/rollup) for simple and quick module bundling.
 * [React](https://github.com/facebook/react) for the innovation.